entity-framework-herencia

 CharacteristicTPHTPTTPC

-Number of tables🟢 1🔴 N (one for each type)🔴 N (one for each class)
+Number of Tables🟢 1🔴 N (one per type)🔴 N (one per concrete class)

 Performance🟢 High🟡 Medium🟢 High